x0backslash0x/infra-as-code/magop/bugs.md

 This variable is used to decide whether or not the role should run.

-## BUG20250616-2
-**title**</br>
-host rebooted even when it's not needed

-**context**</br>
-role execution - dockerinstall

-**description**</br>
-The *dockerinstall* role contains a step that reboots the host.
-If docker is already installed, there is no need to reboot the host.
-Unnecessary reboots need to be avoided as much as possible.

-**resolution**</br>
-One solution for this is to run the role conditionally.
-The condition should check whether the docker-ce package is installed on the host.

 ## BUG20250617-1
 **title**</br>
 Cannot issue cert for localhost